master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 Mark latest line as "unstable".

 ~~~
-$ dch -v VERSION_NUM # will be opened with editor.
+$ dch -v VERSION_NUM # will be opened with your editor
 ~~~

-And darcs push it.
+Then darcs push it.

 ~~~
 $ darcs record -a